scier/MetalSplatter/README.md

 5. Run
 6. Note: framerate will be better if you run without the debugger attached (hit Stop in Xcode, and go run from the app from the Home screen)

-## MetalSplatter Model Viewer
+## Showcase: apps and projects using MetalSplatter

-There's a simple, official [MetalSplatter model viewer app](https://apps.apple.com/us/app/metalsplatter/id6476895334) based on this library, available on visionOS for Vision Pro (support for iOS/macOS is coming later).
-It's also called MetalSplatter, go figure.
+* The [MetalSplatter viewer](https://apps.apple.com/us/app/metalsplatter/id6476895334) is a simple, official Vision Pro app based on this library.
+This is different from the minimal included sample app (for instance, it has camera controls and a splat gallery).
+Confusingly, both the (open source) library and (non-open-source) app are called MetalSplatter, and both are by [scier](https://github.com/scier).

+* [OverSoul](https://apps.apple.com/app/id6475262918) for Vision Pro: "Capture, share, and interact with spatial photos, 3D models and immersive spaces in a vibrant social ecosystem designed for the next generation of spatial computing"

+* Know of another project using MetalSplatter?
+Let us know!

 ## Resources